Savvythelegend/PGDocs/docs/replica_cluster.md

   source: cluster-eu-south
 ```

-!!!
-Warning
+:::warning
 It is crucial to apply the changes to the `primary` and `promotionToken`
     fields simultaneously.
 If the promotion token is omitted, a failover will be
     triggered, necessitating a rebuild of the former primary.